Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Details on Numerical Scheme

 for some scalar $\Phi\left(x^{\mu}\right)$ and $\mu\left(x^{\mu}\right)$.
 Demanding that the expansion vanishes on a hypersurface makes it an apparent horizon.
 The null condition of the normal vector $k_{a}k^{a}=0$ gives the time derivative of $\Phi$,

-And requiring the null geodesics affinely parameterized gives the condition $\nabla^{a}\Phi\nabla_{a}\mu=0$.
-Substitute these two equations into the vanishing expansion equation $\theta=\nabla_{a}k^{a}=0$ and let it satisfied at a hypersurface $\Phi:=z-H\left(v,x,y\right)=0$.
-This leads to the equation which determines the location of apparent horizon \begin{widetext}
+Requiring the null geodesics to be affinely parameterized gives the condition $\nabla^{a}\Phi\nabla_{a}\mu=0$.
+Substituting these two equations into the vanishing expansion equation $\theta=\nabla_{a}k^{a}=0$ and requiring it to be satisfied at a hypersurface $\Phi:=z-H\left(v,x,y\right)=0$ leads to the equation which determines the location of the apparent horizon \begin{widetext}

 In our case, we take $d=3.$ Since this apparent horizon equation \prettyref{eq:equation_of_apparent_horizon} is generally a nonlinear elliptic equation in a curved space, we solve it by the Newton-Raphson iteration method.
-First, we need to linearize equation \prettyref{eq:equation_of_apparent_horizon} and solve the obtained a linear system of equations
+First, we need to linearize equation \prettyref{eq:equation_of_apparent_horizon} and solve the resulting linear system of equations